-In Spain, a breakfast, or el desayuno, is the smallest meal of the day.
+In Spain, breakfast, or el desayuno, is the smallest meal of the day.
 The Spanish typically eat a large midday meal but start the day off with something simple such as a sweet roll and coffee.
-Children may drink a cup of thick and creamy Spanish hot chocolate or cold chocolate milk with a roll, although cereals have become popular with children in the last 20 years.
+Children may drink a cup of thick and creamy Spanish hot chocolate or cold chocolate milk with a roll, though cereals are now popular with children, too.

-If breakfast is eaten outside the home, like in a cafe or local bar, it will be a little more substantial, but still, nothing... compared to a typical American breakfast.
-Toast with various toppings and small sandwiches are common fare enjoyed by Spaniards to begin their day.
-Any type of breakfast you eat in Spain should tide you over until noon when you’ll most likely be whisked off to the local bars for a few glasses of wine and some tapas before lunch!
+If breakfast is eaten outside the home, like in a local cafe or bar, it will be a little more substantial.
+It's still nothing compared to a typical American breakfast.
+Toast with various toppings and small sandwiches are common fare Spaniards enjoy to begin their day.
+Any breakfast you eat in Spain should tide you over until noon.
+That's when you’ll most likely be whisked off to the bar for a few glasses of wine and tapas before lunch.

-This common breakfast beverage—for adults and kids alike—bears no resemblance to the hot chocolate we are familiar with in America.
-Instead of a pale powder, Spanish hot chocolate is made with pieces of chocolate, cornstarch, and milk.
-After melting the chocolate into the warm milk/cornstarch combination, the mixture is cooked slowly over low heat until thick—so thick, a churro can stand up straight in the cup.
+This common breakfast beverage—for adults and kids alike—bears no resemblance to the hot chocolate that's familiar in America.
+Instead of a pale powder, Spanish hot chocolate (chocolate caliente) is made with pieces of chocolate, cornstarch, and milk.
+After melting the chocolate into the warm milk and cornstarch combination, the mixture is cooked slowly over low heat until it is thick.
+It becomes so thick that a churro can stand up straight in the cup.

-Many bars and cafes have a juicer and will be making freshly squeezed juice to order.
+In the morning, many bars and cafes have a juicer and make freshly squeezed juice to order.
 The most popular is zumo de naranja, or orange juice.
 At home, it may be more common to drink bottled juices.

-One of the best elements of a Spanish breakfast has be the sweet bread known as ensaimadas.
-These breads come in many different styles and flavors and they date back centuries.
-The first known recipes for these breads originated in the 1700s.
-Back then, reduced pig lard was a major ingredient but today you can find most breads without it.
-Now it's common to have fruit or sugar-coated ensaimadas.Continue to 5 of 7 below.
+One of the best elements of a Spanish breakfast has to be the sweet bread known as ensaimadas.
+These breads come in many different styles and flavors, and they date back centuries—the first known recipes originated in the 1700s.
+Back then, reduced pig lard was a major ingredient, but today you can find most bread without it.
+Now it's common to have fruit or sugar-coated ensaimadas.Continue to 5 of 8 below.

-Another popular breakfast food is torrijas, which is Spanish bread pudding topped with sugar and cinnamon or rich honey.
-Torrijas is very similar to the popular American dish French toast and is usually made with the slices of bread that no one wants to make a sandwich with, like the ends.
-Milk, sugar, and cinnamon are brought to a boil and left to rest for five minutes before pouring over the bread.
-After sitting for an hour, the soaked bread is dipped into a whisked egg and fried.
+Torrijas is Spanish bread pudding topped with sugar and cinnamon or rich honey.
+It's very similar to the American dish French toast and is usually made with the slices of bread that no one wants to use for sandwiches.
+Milk, sugar, and cinnamon are brought to a boil and left to rest for five minutes before the mixture is poured over the bread.
+After sitting for an hour, the soaked bread is dipped into a whisked egg, then fried.

 Toasts and Sandwiches

-Whether at home or in a local cafe, it is not unusual to see toast accompanied by butter or a mild, soft cheese.
-Pan con tomate is very popular, a simple toasted bread rubbed with very ripe tomato, garlic, and olive oil.
+Whether at home or in a local cafe, it is not unusual to see toast accompanied by butter or mild, soft cheese.
+Pan con tomate is very popular; a simple toasted bread rubbed with ripe tomato, garlic, and olive oil.
 Other open sandwiches enjoyed as a first meal are tostada con mantequilla y mermelada (bread with butter and jam) and toast with jamon, which is Spanish dry-cured ham.
-French bread sandwiches called bocadillos are offered with a variety of fillings for breakfast.
+French bread sandwiches called bocadillos are offered with a variety of fillings for breakfast as well.